ADD CONDITION

 Side Effects

-Common adverse reactions necessitate immediate medical attention if they occur.
-Patients should stop use and consult a doctor if a cough persists for more than 1 week, tends to recur, or is accompanied by fever, rash, or persistent headache, as these may be signs of a serious condition.
-Additionally, if a sore mouth does not improve within 7 days, or if irritation, pain, or redness persists or worsens, patients are advised to seek medical advice.
+Common adverse reactions necessitating the cessation of use and consultation with a doctor include a cough that persists for more than 1 week, recurs frequently, or is accompanied by fever, rash, or persistent headache, as these may also signal a serious condition.
+Additionally, if a sore mouth does not show improvement within 7 days, or if irritation, pain, or redness persists or worsens, patients should seek medical advice.

-Before using this product, patients should consult a healthcare professional if they have a persistent or chronic cough, such as that associated with smoking, asthma, or emphysema, or if their cough is accompanied by excessive phlegm (mucus).
+Before using this medication, patients are advised to consult a healthcare professional if they have a persistent or chronic cough, such as that associated with smoking, asthma, or emphysema, or if their cough is accompanied by excessive phlegm (mucus).

 Drug Interactions